nodes777/gameengine/notes/Chapter8.md

 Appreciate the basic operations of the WebGL stencil buffer Understand the simulation of shadows with shadow caster and receiver Implement the shadow simulation algorithm based on the WebGL stencil buffer

+Final issue with getting shadows to render properly was in Hero.js and Minion.js